galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 {: .question}

 ## Conclusion
 In the plot shown above (figure 3), we achieved an R2 score of `0.73` (last column) with 5-fold cross-validation on training set.
-In the [paper](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1599-6#Sec9) as well, a similar R2 score is mentioned for linear regressors.
-It showcases one of the use-cases of using the scikit-learn machine learning tools in Galaxy to reproduce the results published in a paper.
+In the study [Jason G. Fleischer el al. 2018](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1599-6#Sec9)](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-018-1599-6#Sec9) as well, a similar R2 score is mentioned for linear regressors.
+The study also includes a customised ensemble regressor which achieves better performance (`R2 = 0.81`).
+However, our analysis showcases the use of scikit-learn machine learning tools in Galaxy to reproduce the results published in the paper.

 # Analyze DNA methylation dataset
 In the second part of the analysis, we will use DNA methylation dataset to predict chronological age.
 The dataset is divided into two parts - training and test sets.
 The training set is used to train a regressor and the test set is used to evaluate the performance of the trained model.
+R2 is used as the scoring metric.
+5-fold cross-validation is used for training.

 ## Get the train and test datasets

 We proceed with the analysis by uploading new datasets.
 You might want to create a new history first.
+The training set contains `208` rows corresponding to humans and `14` features.
+The last column is `age`.
+The test set contains `104` rows and the same number of features as the training set.
+The `age` column in the test set is predicted after training on the training set.
+Another dataset `test_rows_labels` contains the true age values of the test set which is used to compute R2 scores between true and predicted age.

 > ### {% icon hands_on %} Hands-on: Data upload
 >